sr3dna/androme/README.md

 ```
 ## User Written HTML

 Using excessive DIV and FORM tags are not required for mobile devices which can cause additional LinearLayouts to be auto-generated.
-Block level elements are always rendered in order to preserve any CSS which is applied to the tag.
+Block level elements are almost always rendered in order to preserve any CSS styles which are applied to the tag.

 https://www.w3.org/TR/html401/struct/global.html#h-7.5.3

 If you plan on using this library it adheres to strict HTML validation rules regarding "block-level" and "inline" elements.
 Any HTML elements with free-form text might be collapsed into a TextView rather than a LinearLayout.
 Try to enclose everything inside an HTML container otherwise the text might be discarded.
+You can basically code the HTML any way you want although using reasonable techniques for mobile devices will lead you to a more accurate layout.

 RECOMMENDED
 ```xml